restbird/vscode-restbird/README.md

   For the reason that Restbird is compiled with Go version 1.10.4, so in the initial release we'll only support debugging with the same Golang version.

   We will support other Go versions later

-  [Download the archieve]( https://golang.org/doc/install?download=go1.10.4.linux-amd64.tar.gz) and extract it into /usr/local, creating a Go tree in /usr/local/go.
+  [Download the archieve](https://golang.org/doc/install?download=go1.10.2.linux-amd64.tar.gz) and extract it into /usr/local, creating a Go tree in /usr/local/go.
 For example:
-  > tar -C /usr/local -xzf go1.10.4.linux-amd64.tar.gz
+  > tar -C /usr/local -xzf go1.10.2.linux-amd64.tar.gz

 * Setup GoPath in VSCode